University of Toronto: Varsity sports

 The University of Toronto Rowing Club's men's eight team trains in Toronto Harbour for the 1924 Summer Olympics in Paris.
 The team won silver in the men's eight event for Canada.

 Formed in 1891, the storied Varsity Blues men's ice hockey team has left many legacies on the national, professional and international hockey scenes.
 Conn Smythe played for the Blues as a centre during his undergraduate years, and was a Blues coach from 1923 to 1926.
 When Smythe took over the Toronto Maple Leafs in 1927, his new team adopted the Varsity Blues' familiar blue-and-white sweater design.
 Blues hockey competed at the 1928 Winter Olympics and captured the gold medal for Canada.
 At the 1980 Winter Olympics, Blues coach Tom Watt served as co-coach of the Canadian hockey team in which six players were Varsity grads.
 In all, the Blues have won the U Sports University Cup national hockey title ten times, last in 1984.
 Varsity Arena has been the permanent home of the Blues ice hockey programs since it opened in 1926.
 In men's basketball, the Varsity Blues have won 14 conference titles, including the inaugural championship in 1909, but have not won a national title.
 In swimming, the men's team has claimed the national crown 16 times since 1964, while the women's team has claimed the crown 14 times since 1970.
 Established in 1897, the University of Toronto Rowing Club is Canada's oldest collegiate rowing club.
 It earned a silver medal for the country in the men's eight rowing event in the 1924 Summer Olympics in Paris, finishing second to Yale's crew.

+Tri-Campus League and intramurals

+During the First World War, intercollegiate varsity sports were temporarily suspended, however intramural competitions between colleges and divisions known as interfaculty sports were allowed to continue during this time, and thus gained popularity throughout the 1920s.
+The university's longest-running trophy, the Jennings Cup, has been disputed by interfaculty men's ice hockey teams since 1898.
+At a level of competition below the Varsity Blues, teams from each of the three campuses compete in the Tri-Campus League, the highest level of intramural competition at the university.
+The Mississauga and Scarborough campuses have one Tri-Campus team each (nicknamed the Eagles and Maroons, respectively) while the St. George campus has two all-star teams, known as St. George Red and Blue.